tardate/LittleCodingKata/README.md

-# 423 Little Coding Katas
+# 424 Little Coding Katas

-> Latest addition :sparkles: [majorityElement](./idris/majority-element) - Using Idris 2 to find the majority element in an array; cassidoo's interview question of the week (2026-03-02).
+> Latest addition :sparkles: [SEA-LION](./ai/sea-lion) - About AI Singapore and SEA-LION - a family of open-source, multilingual, multimodal language models designed for Southeast Asia’s diverse languages, cultures, and contexts.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about